 - and much more...

 PLANNING INTERN RECRUITMENT UPDATE

 We are currently accepting applications for our Planning Division internship program.
-Please submit your application by July 10, 2014 for assured consideration.
-Submit a cover letter (indicating where you saw this job posted, the earliest date you could start, and the number of hours a week you are available—minimum 16, maximum 40) and resume via email (firstname.lastname@example.org), fax (415.522.4829), or mail:
+Please submit your application by Thursday, May 24, 2018 for assured consideration.
+Submit a cover letter (indicating where you saw this job posted, the earliest date you could start, and the number of hours a week you are available) and resume via email firstname.lastname@example.org, fax 415.522.4829, or mail: